booiykie/coins/README.md

 Either set the environment globally or using virtual environments.
 Install dependencies from the `requirements` file with, `pip install -r requirements.txt`

+This can be created in a virtual environment, using pyenv-virtualenv plugin as documented in https://github.com/pyenv/pyenv-virtualenv.

+`pyenv virtualenv 3.8.0 coins-api-3.8.0`

 ##2.
 Running Tests